NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 * `epoch.<unique-N>.zones.$CATZ  0  IN  TIMESTAMP  ...`

-  When a member zone's epoch changes, the secondary server resets the member zone's state.
-The secondary can detect a member zone epoch change as follows:
+  When a member zone's epoch changes, the catalog consumer resets the member zone's state.
+A catalog consumer can detect a member zone epoch change as follows:

-  - When the epoch changes, the primary will set the TIMESTAMP RR of the member zone's epoch property to the current time.
+  - When the epoch changes, the catalog producer will set the TIMESTAMP RR of the member zone's epoch property to the current time.

-  - When the secondary processes a member node with an epoch property that is larger than the point in time when the member zone itself was last retrieved, then a new epoch has begun.
+  - When the catalog consumer processes a member node with an epoch property that is larger than the point in time when the member zone itself was last retrieved, then a new epoch has begun.

-  The steps entailed in the process of resetting the zone state depend on the operational context of the secondary (e.g. regenerate DNSSEC keys).
+  The steps entailed in the process of resetting the zone state depends on the operational context of the secondary (e.g. regenerate DNSSEC keys).

 ### The TIMESTAMP Resource Record {#timestamprr}